← Back to ResourcesBreed Guides

 • Avoid: head halters (can twist neck), choke chains, prong collars, slip leads

-For Dachshund-specific harness fit: ensure the harness doesn't constrict the chest or rub the armpits, has back support, and clips at the chest (front-clip) for pulling control.
-Collars are okay for ID tags only, never for leash attachment.
+For Dachshund-specific harness fit, make sure the harness does not press on the chest or rub the armpits, has back support, and clips at the chest (front-clip) for pulling control.
+Collars are fine for ID tags only, never for leash attachment.

 How does Dachshund prey drive affect Calgary life?

-Dachshunds were bred for badger hunting — they retain serious prey drive that affects daily life in Calgary.
+Dachshunds were bred for badger hunting.
+They keep serious prey drive that shapes daily life in Calgary.

 Calgary considerations:

-1. Cats — many Dachshunds chase cats.
-Some can live with cats raised with from puppyhood; many cannot
+1. Cats.
+Many Dachshunds chase cats.
+Some can live with cats raised together from puppyhood.
+Many cannot.

-3. Small dogs — some chase small dogs at parks; not always playful
+3. Small dogs.
+Some Dachshunds chase small dogs at parks, not always in play.

-4. Coyotes — Calgary has urban coyote presence.
-Dachshunds are small enough to be coyote prey; never let off-leash near wooded areas (Nose Hill, Confederation Park edges, Bow River wooded sections)
+4. Coyotes.
+Calgary has urban coyote presence.
+A Dachshund is small enough to be prey, so never go off-leash near wooded areas (Nose Hill, Confederation Park edges, Bow River woods).

-Off-leash recall is unreliable for many Dachshunds because of prey drive — use long-line training (15–30 foot biothane line) for off-leash freedom while maintaining safety.
+Off-leash recall is unreliable for many Dachshunds because of prey drive.
+Use long-line training (15 to 30 foot biothane line) for safe off-leash freedom.

-Calgary fenced off-leash parks where Dachshunds can safely off-leash: Sue Higgins (fully fenced, water access), Southland (fully fenced).
+Calgary fenced off-leash parks where Dachshunds can run safely: Sue Higgins (fully fenced, water access) and Southland (fully fenced).
 Avoid unfenced off-leash zones with wildlife.

 How does Calgary winter affect Dachshunds?

-Calgary winter is challenging for Dachshunds for several reasons:
+Calgary winter is hard on Dachshunds for several reasons.

-(1) Low to ground — Dachshund bellies contact snow and ice when walking.
-Cold belly contact can trigger UTIs and discomfort
+• Low to ground.
+Dachshund bellies touch snow and ice while walking.
+Cold belly contact can set off UTIs and discomfort.

-(2) Short coat (Smooth variety especially) provides minimal insulation against -20°C to -35°C winter
+• Short coat.
+Smooth variety especially offers little insulation against -20°C to -35°C winter cold.

-(3) Salt and ice between toe pads — Dachshund paw fur traps salt, causing chemical burns
+• Salt and ice between toe pads.
+Dachshund paw fur traps salt, causing chemical burns.

-(4) Snow drifts can be deeper than the dog is tall
+• Snow drifts can be deeper than the dog is tall.

 Winter gear for Dachshunds:

-1. Insulated coat with belly coverage — RuffWear Powder Hound, Hurtta Extreme Warmer, Canada Pooch — fitted with the long Dachshund body in mind. $50–$150 in Calgary
+1. Insulated coat with belly coverage.
+RuffWear Powder Hound, Hurtta Extreme Warmer, Canada Pooch, fitted for the long Dachshund body. $50 to $150 in Calgary.

-3. Musher's wax (Bag Balm, Calgary-made Rocky Mountain Dog organic paw cream) as alternative to booties
+3. Musher's wax (Bag Balm, Calgary-made Rocky Mountain Dog organic paw cream) as an alternative to booties.

-4. Sweaters indoors for Smooth Dachshunds in cold houses
+4. Sweaters indoors for Smooth Dachshunds in cool houses.

-Walk timing: short walks in extreme cold (10–15 minutes max below -20°C).
-Indoor potty options for very cold days: pee pads or shovelled relief area in yard.
+Walk timing: short walks in extreme cold (10 to 15 minutes max below -20°C).
+Indoor potty options for very cold days: pee pads or a shovelled relief area in the yard.

 Are Dachshunds good apartment dogs in Calgary?

-Yes — Dachshunds are well-suited to Calgary apartment life with caveats.
+Yes.
+Dachshunds suit Calgary apartment life well with caveats.

-Strengths: small size (especially Miniatures fit all Calgary condo weight limits), moderate exercise needs, calm indoors when adequately exercised.
+Strengths: small size (Miniatures fit every Calgary condo weight limit), moderate exercise needs, calm indoors when exercised.

 Caveats:

-• Prey drive — small dogs in apartment hallways may trigger chase
+• Prey drive.
+Small dogs in apartment hallways can trigger chase behaviour.

-Best Calgary apartment Dachshund owner: WFH professional or retiree, ground-floor unit or elevator building, willing to commit to back-protection.
-Worst fit: third-floor walk-ups, busy households with frequent visitors, owners working 9–5 + commute.
+Best Calgary apartment Dachshund owner: WFH professional or retiree, ground-floor unit or elevator building, willing to commit to back protection.
+Worst fit: third-floor walk-ups, busy households with frequent visitors, and owners working 9 to 5 with a long commute.

-Verify weight limit before signing lease: Standard Dachshunds (16–32 lbs) may exceed some condo restrictions; Miniatures (8–11 lbs) fit all.
+Verify the weight limit before signing the lease.
+Standard Dachshunds (16 to 32 lbs) may exceed some condo rules.
+Miniatures (8 to 11 lbs) fit them all.

 Are Dachshunds good with kids?

-Caveats apply — Dachshunds aren't the best small breed for households with young children.
+Caveats apply.
+Dachshunds are not the best small breed for households with young children.

 Issues:

-4. Resource guarding — ~15% of Dachshunds show food/toy guarding around children
+4. Resource guarding.
+About 15% of Dachshunds show food or toy guarding around children.

-Better fits: families with kids 8+ years who can be taught proper handling, families committed to separation strategies (baby gates, place training).
-Worst fits: families with toddlers, multiple young children, kids with friends who visit and don't know dog rules.
+Better fits: families with kids 8 and older who can learn proper handling, and families that use separation strategies (baby gates, place training).
+Worst fits: families with toddlers, multiple young children, kids with friends who visit and do not know dog rules.

-For best success: enroll in Calgary Dachshund-experienced training class together (Dogma, Raising Fido), supervise all dog-child interactions, teach kids NEVER to pick up the Dachshund, teach kids to respect the dog's space.
+For best results: enrol in a Calgary Dachshund-experienced training class together (Dogma, Raising Fido), supervise all dog-child interactions, teach kids NEVER to pick up the Dachshund, and teach kids to respect the dog's space.

 How do I housetrain a Dachshund?

-Dachshunds are notoriously difficult to housetrain — among the hardest small breeds.
-Realistic timeline: 4–12 months for a Dachshund puppy to be reliably housetrained.
+Dachshunds are notoriously hard to housetrain, among the toughest small breeds.
+Realistic timeline: 4 to 12 months for a Dachshund puppy to be reliably housetrained.
 Some never become 100% reliable.

-Reasons: stubborn temperament, small bladder, difficulty in cold/wet weather (refuse to potty in Calgary winter), distractible by prey drive when outdoors.
+Reasons: stubborn temperament, small bladder, trouble in cold or wet weather (many refuse to potty in Calgary winter), and prey-drive distraction outdoors.

 Successful approach:

-2. Take to the SAME potty spot every time
+2. Take the dog to the same potty spot every time.

-3. Reward heavily for outside elimination (high-value treats immediately after)
+3. Reward heavily for outside elimination (high-value treats right after).

-5. Crate train — most Dachshunds won't soil their sleeping space
+5. Crate train.
+Most Dachshunds will not soil their sleeping space.

-6. Don't punish accidents — stress increases accidents in Dachshunds.
-Clean with enzymatic cleaner
+6. Do not punish accidents.
+Stress increases accidents in Dachshunds.
+Clean with an enzymatic cleaner.

-7. For cold-weather refusal (very common): shovel a relief area, use indoor pee pads as winter backup
+7. For cold-weather refusal (very common): shovel a relief area or use indoor pee pads as a winter backup.

-UTIs and crystals are common in small dogs and mimic housetraining failure — vet check if accidents persist past 6 months despite consistent routine.
+UTIs and crystals are common in small dogs and mimic housetraining failure.
+A vet check makes sense if accidents continue past 6 months despite a steady routine.

 What should I avoid doing with my Dachshund?